cea-hpc/modules/MIGRATING.rst

   directories matching search query.
 Its value is superseded by the use of the **--indepth** and **--no-indepth** command-line switches.

+* The **clear** sub-command, which was available on Modules version 3.2, has been reintroduced.
+This sub-command resets the Modules runtime information but does not apply further changes to the environment at all.

 Further reading
 ---------------